erf-model/ERF/Docs/sphinx_doc/RegressionTests.rst

 Scalar Diffusion: Sphere of Scalar
 ------------------------------------------------
-This tests scalar diffusion with triply periodic boundaries.
+This tests scalar diffusion with periodic boundaries in the lateral directions and slip walls at low and high z.

 Test Location: `Tests/test_files/ScalarDiffusionGaussian`_